SharePoint/sp-dev-docs/docs/embedded/tutorials/migrate-abs-to-spe.md

 ### Common Issues

 1. File already exists in destination
-    - This app checks to see if the file name exist in the destination before it uploads.
-If there is a file with the exact same name it will not do the upload again.
-It will print to stdout a message that the file already exist.
-To fix you can either delete the file from the destination, or change the conflictBehavior to replace and not call `CheckIfItemExists` on upload.
+    - This app checks to see if the file name exists in the destination before it uploads.
+If there is a file with the exact same name, it will not do the upload again.
+It will print to stdout a message that the file already exists.
+To fix it you can either delete the file from the destination or change the conflictBehavior to replace and not call `CheckIfItemExists` on upload.
 1. Passing a blob list
     - The blob list is string that would be converted into Json value.
-The double quotes that wraps each item in the array would need to be escape.
+The double quotes that wrap each item in the array would need to be escaped.
 The app checks if this value is in correct format, if it isn't it will print an error to stdout and exit the program.
     - For example:
         - Correct: `"[\""example1.txt\", \""example2.txt\", \""example3.txt\"]"`
         - Incorrect: `"["example1.txt", "example2.txt", "example3.txt"]"`
 1. Not giving enough permission to access the ABS container
-    - The minimum permissions is Read and List
+    - The minimum permissions are Read and List
 1. Assigning the correct permissions to the SPE container
-    - The container exists because you can get lists all of the containers.
+    - The container exists because you can get lists of all the containers.
 However, when you try to do something to act on the container, it just exits the program.

 ## Testing the Migration

 ### Verification
 1. When the file is queued, it will print to stdout.

 1. If the upload is **successfully** it will print out to stdout and add to array to an array blobUploadSuccessfully.
 When the application is complete, this data wil be set as an environment variable named `BLOB_UPLOAD_SUCCESSFULLY`.